GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Related Work

 \subsubsection{Data-Free Training}

-More recently, fully data-free methods train generative models purely from scoring (without using any data), \textit{e.g.} for topology optimization \cite{chandrasekhar2021tounn, joglekar2024dmf}.

-Berzins \textit{et al.} applied this to single-part shape generation, training a data-free shape-generative neural field using differentiable geometric objectives and constraints evaluated directly on a neural implicit surface \cite{berzinsGeometryInformedNeuralNetworks2024}.
-To balance constraint, optimality, and diversity terms in a single loss, they use adaptive \ac{ALM} \cite{basirAdaptiveAugmentedLagrangian2023}, which replaces hand-tuned per-constraint penalties with three global hyperparameters $(\alpha,\gamma,\varepsilon)$.
+More recently, fully data-free methods train generative models purely from scoring (without using any data), \textit{e.g.}, for topology optimization \cite{chandrasekhar2021tounn, joglekar2024dmf}.
+Most relevant to our work, Berzins \textit{et al.} applied this to single-part shape generation~\cite{berzinsGeometryInformedNeuralNetworks2024}.
+To balance constraint satisfaction, optimality, and diversity terms in a single loss, they use adaptive \ac{ALM} \cite{basirAdaptiveAugmentedLagrangian2023}, which replaces hand-tuned per-constraint penalties with three global hyperparameters $(\alpha,\gamma,\varepsilon)$.
 The \ac{ALM} schemes we used are summarized in \ref{ap:alm_schemes}.